 This is almost always listed as an alternative to title loans; usually as the first alternative.
 If you read one of these articles and tried to get a personal loan from a bank, we know how you feel.
 Many of these articles are published by finance related companies that should know how banks work.

-This alternative is obviously written by someone out of touch with reality who has either never tried to get a personal loan from a bank or has a long list of collateral and phenomenal credit.
+This alternative is obviously written by someone either out of touch with reality or has never tried to get a personal loan from a bank or has a long list of collateral and phenomenal credit.

 Most people considering title loans are not as fortunate as authors of these articles.
 Banks rarely make personal loans anymore and if they do they are usually secured by home equity or financial assets.